tnmendes/watt/README.md

 # Watt for Smart Devices
-Complementary app to the universe of Kasa Smart and Tapo (TP-Link)
+Complementary app to the universe TP-Link Smart home devices of Kasa Smart and Tapo.

 <br/><br/>
 <p align="center">